top of page

 Do I buy from a dealer or privately?

-The advantage of dealing with a shop is an easy place to return to if you have an issue and you should get some basic operation guidance which can save a lot of heartache.
+The advantage of purchasing through a shop is an easy place to return to if you have an issue and you should get some basic operation guidance which can save a lot of heartache.

 Buying privately is very common and there are a few basic tips: